cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 understandable, but the optimizer would have to be more complex and therefore more prone to errors.

 > [!NOTE]
 > One of Mindcode goals is to facilitate making small changes to the compiled code, allowing users to change
 > crucial parameters in the compiled code without a need to recompile entire program.
 To this end, assignments to
-> [global variables](SYNTAX-1-VARIABLES.markdown#global-variables) are never removed.
+> [program parameters](SYNTAX-1-VARIABLES.markdown#program-parameters) are never removed.
 Any changes to `set`
-> instructions in the compiled code assigning value to global variables are fully supported and the resulting program
+> instructions in the compiled code assigning value to program parameters are fully supported and the resulting
-> is fully functional, as if the value was assigned to the global variable in the source code itself.
+> program is fully functional, as if the value was assigned to the program parameter in the source code itself.
 >
 > All other variables, including [main variables](SYNTAX-1-VARIABLES.markdown#main-variables) and
 > [local variables](SYNTAX-1-VARIABLES.markdown#local-variables), can be completely removed by this optimization.
 > Even if they stay in the compiled code, changing the value assigned to a main variable may not produce the same
-> effect as compiling the program with the other value.
+> effect as compiling the program with the changed value.
 In other words, **changing a value assigned to main variable
 > in the compiled code may break the compiled program.**
 >
 > If you wish to create a parametrized code, follow these rules for best results:
 >
-> * Use global variables as placeholders for the parametrized values.
+> * Use program parameters as placeholders for the parametrized values.
-> * Assign the parameter values at the very beginning of the program (this way the parameters will be easy to find in
+> * Declare the parameters at the very beginning of the program (this way the parameters will be easy to find in
 >   the compiled code).
 > * If you sanitize or otherwise modify the parameter value before being used by the program, store the results
->   of these operations in non-global variables, unless you need them to be global (accessible from multiple
+>   of these operations in another variable.
+Program parameters are read-only in Mindcode and cannot be modified
->   functions).
+>   once set.
-> * Do not modify instructions other than `set` instructions assigning values to global variables in the compiled code.
+> * Do not modify instructions other than `set` instructions assigning values to program parameters in the compiled
+>   code.
+>
+> **At this moment, global variables are handled in the same way as program parameters.
+In future versions, global
+> variables will be processed by the Data Flow Optimization too.
+Always program parameters for allowing program
+> parametrization.**

 ### Optimization levels